andrewpkitchin/research-and-talks/publications_and_preprints.md

 <h3> Endomophisms of Quantum Generalized Weyl Algebras </h3>

-Conference: Calssical Aspects of Ring Theory and Module Theory, 16 July 2013
+Conference: Classical Aspects of Ring Theory and Module Theory, 16 July 2013

 Mathematical Research and Conference Center, Bedlewo, Poland

-<h3> The Jacobian and Dixmier conjectures, and GWAs </h3>
+<h3> The Jacobian and Dixmier conjectures and GWAs </h3>

 Research Seminar, 24 May 2013